Robust offset-free constrained Model Predictive Control with Long Short-Term Memory Networks -- Extended version: Abstract

 \section{Abstract}

-This paper develops a control scheme, based on the use of Long Short-Term Memory neural network models and Nonlinear Model Predictive Control, which guarantees recursive feasibility with slow time variant set-points and disturbances, input and output constraints and unknown state.
-Moreover, if the set-point and the disturbance are asymptotically constant, robust asymptotic stability and offset-free tracking are guaranteed.
+This paper develops a control scheme, based on the use of Long Short-Term Memory neural network models and Nonlinear Model Predictive Control, which guarantees recursive feasibility with slow time variant set-points and disturbances, input and output constraints and unmeasurable state.
+Moreover, if the set-point and the disturbance are asymptotically constant, offset-free tracking is guaranteed.
 Offset-free tracking is obtained by augmenting the model with a disturbance, to be estimated together with the states of the Long Short-Term Memory network model by a properly designed observer.
-Satisfaction of the output constraints in presence of observer estimation error, time varying set-points and disturbances is obtained using a constraint tightening approach.
-Finally, asymptotic stability of the equilibrium of the closed loop system is proven by means of a Lyapunov-like function.
+Satisfaction of the output constraints in presence of observer estimation error, time variant set-points and disturbances is obtained using a constraint tightening approach.

 \textit{Index terms: }Nonlinear Model Predictive Control Theory and Applications, Feasibility and Stability Issues, Disturbance Attenuation, Long Short-Term Memory Networks, Tracking